luisbar180492/openapi-sdks/src/sdks/javascript/README.md

 npm link
 ```

-To use the link you just defined in your project, switch to the directory you want to use your {openapi-sdk} from, and run:
+To use the link you just defined in your project, switch to the directory you want to use your openapi-sdk from, and run:

 ```shell
 npm link /path/to/<JAVASCRIPT_CLIENT_DIR>